FritzMatthaeus/flutter_webview_controllers/README.md

 ### 2. Use the WebView Wrapper

-Create a Widget that wraps the `WebviewWrapper`.
-There are some customizations to be set.
+The [WebvieWrapper](./lib/src/widgets/webview_wrapper.dart) provides a Scaffold with an InAppWebView to be shown in FullScreen Mode.
 A `backgroundColor` must be provided.

 ```dart